Strongyloidiasis is an infection with the roundworm Strongyloides stercoralis (S. stercoralis).

 Call for an appointment with your health care provider if you have symptoms of strongyloidiasis.

 Good personal hygiene can reduce the risk of strongyloidiasis.
 Public health services and sanitary facilities provide good infection control.

 Maguire JW.
 Intestinal nematodes (roundworms).
 In: Mandell GL, Bennett JE, Dolan R, eds.Mandell, Douglas, and Bennett's Principles and Practice of Infectious Diseases

-Updated by: Jatin M. Vyas, MD, PhD, Assistant Professor in Medicine, Harvard Medical School; Assistant in Medicine, Division of Infectious Disease, Department of Medicine, Massachusetts General Hospital.
-Also reviewed by A.D.A.M.
-Health Solutions, Ebix, Inc., Editorial Team: David Zieve, MD, MHA, David R. Eltz, Stephanie Slon, and Nissi Wang.
+Updated by: Jatin M. Vyas, MD, PhD, Associate Professor in Medicine, Harvard Medical School; Assistant in Medicine, Division of Infectious Disease, Department of Medicine, Massachusetts General Hospital, Boston, MA.
+Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
+Editorial team.